-Tax-advantaged investment income, pre-Privatization loss and LAE reserve adjustments, LPT Reserve Adjustments, LPT Contingent Commission Adjustments, Deferred Gain amortization and certain other adjustments reduced our income tax expense computed at a statutory rate of 21% by \$4.3 million, \$3.3 million, and \$3.1 million for the years ended December 31, 2022, 2021, and 2020, respectively.
+Tax-advantaged investment income, pre-Privatization loss and LAE reserve adjustments, LPT Reserve Adjustments, LPT Contingent Commission Adjustments, Deferred Gain amortization and certain other adjustments reduced our income tax expense computed at a statutory rate of 21% by \$0.9 million, \$4.3 million, and \$3.3 million for the years ended December 31, 2023, 2022, and 2021, respectively.

-In addition to the adjustments described above, our effective tax rate in 2022 was further reduced by a \$1.4 million non-recurring Federal income tax benefit attributable to the repeal of Internal Revenue Code section 847.
+In addition to the adjustments described above, our effective tax rate in 2022 was further reduced by a \$1.4 million non-recurring Federal income tax benefit attributable to the repeal of Internal Revenue Code (IRC) section 847.

 Additionally, we recognize deferred tax assets when we determine that such assets are more-likely-than-not to be realized in future periods.
 In making such a determination, we consider all available evidence, including future reversals of existing taxable temporary differences, tax-planning strategies, projected future taxable income, projected future tax rates, and results of recent operations.
 If it is determined that it is not more-likely-than-not that we could fully realize our deferred tax assets in future periods, we would establish a deferred tax asset valuation allowance that would increase our provision for income taxes.
+As of December 31, 2023, we did not require a deferred tax asset valuation allowance.